-Trump visits MLK memorial
+Trump marks MLK day with memorial visit

-WASHINGTON (AP) — President Donald Trump has paid a visit to the Martin Luther King Jr. memorial in Washington on the holiday honoring the civil rights leader.
+WASHINGTON (AP) — President Donald Trump paid a brief visit to the Martin Luther King Jr. memorial in Washington on the holiday honoring the civil rights leader.

-Trump arrived shortly after 11 a.m. to pay his respects on a frigid and windy day.

-He was joined by Vice President Mike Pence, who accompanied Trump in laying a wreath at the foot of the memorial statue.
+Trump was joined by Vice President Mike Pence on a frigid and windy day.
+The two laid a wreath at the foot of the memorial, then held a brief moment of silence.

-Trump told reporters it was a “great day” and a “beautiful day.”
+Trump told reporters as he departed that it was a “great day” and a “beautiful day,” but did not respond to questions about the partial government shutdown, now in its 31st day.

 Most Read Nation & World Stories